-HANDS AND VOICES STORY
+HANDS & VOICES STORY

 They resented what they perceived to be the exclusionary nature of Silent America’s point of view.
 Controversy rolled across the land.
 Both camps fired off angry letters towards each other, and the Smithsonian exhibit planners.
 In the end, the Smithsonian scrapped the whole project.
 Regardless of what side any one was on, we all lost that battle.